 All new students in the Graduate Liberal Studies Program must attend a new student orientation before matriculation.
-Orientation provides an overview of what to expect at Rice University, including information on policies, procedures, resources and services on campus.
-Additionally, new students will meet their Graduate Student Association (GSA) representative and representatives from the GLS Writers Group and GLS Alumni Association.
+Orientation provides an overview of what to expect at Rice University, including information on policies, procedures, resources, and services on campus.
+Additionally, new students will meet their Graduate Student Association (GSA) representative.
 While GLS students are not required to attend the general student orientation offered by the Rice University Office of Graduate and Postdoctoral Studies, they are encouraged to do so.
-For information, visit https://graduate.rice.edu/orientationcal.
+For information, visit https://graduate.rice.edu/admissions/after-admission/graduate-student-orientation.